DSAV-Dodeka/book/src/architecture/backend.md

 # Backend Server and authpage

+# OUTDATED

+The following is no longer up-to-date.

 **Backend framework (Server)**: Python **[FastAPI](https://github.com/tiangolo/fastapi)** server running on **uvicorn** (managed by **[gunicorn](https://github.com/benoitc/gunicorn)** in production), which uses **[uvloop](https://github.com/MagicStack/uvloop)** as its async event loop.